satunr/COVID-19/README.md

 (feature name: Death-Infected)

-10. Lockdown type is a feature capturing the type of lockdown in a given state [7, 8] (filename: source/Data_lockdown.csv, feature name: Lockdown)
+10. Lockdown type is a feature capturing the type of lockdown (shelter in place: 1 and stay at home: 2) in a given state[7,8] (filename:source/Datalockdown.csv, feature name: Lockdown)

 11. Day of lockdown is a feature capturing the difference in days between the first day of infection to the date of lockdown [9] (filename: source/Data_lockdown.csv, feature name: Day Lockdown)